mustafagonul/c-notes/README.md

 ## Data Types

-- C language has 12 predefined data types.
+- C language has 12 default data types.
 9 of these types are designed to hold integer data, and the remaining 3 are designed to hold real-number data.
 These types are integer types and floating types.

 ### Integer Types